fuzzylogicxx/fuzzylogic/posts/images-the-big-picture-part-2.md

 Note that you can now avoid layout shifts after images load by specifying `width` and `height` attributes on your `picture`’s `source` elements. https://twitter.com/_zouhir/status/1414961958701305856

 ## Serving sharp images to hi-density screens

+(Check my notes, I also have a Note on this.
+Delete it asap after publishing)

 Jake’s lazy and long/proper approaches: https://jakearchibald.com/2021/serving-sharp-images-to-high-density-screens/